-- NBR: This section of NYS Route 32 North was rezoned within the last few years, and the first mixed-use building proposed for the zone, a net-zero development, opened this past Spring.
+- Neighborhood-Business-Residential District, aka The NBR: The section of NYS Route 32 North from was rezoned within the last few years, and the first mixed-use building proposed for the zone, a net-zero development, opened this past spring.
 As our new Village code states "this mixed-use district was established to promote the development of a neighborhood defined by a mix of residential, retail, service, professional, civic and cultural uses and which encourages travel by walking, bicycle, and mass transit."
 We aim to create density in the NBR, because we agree with the Ulster County's stated vision that "building complete communities is essential for reducing dependence on automobiles, for advancing equity, and for fostering special interaction."